Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Methods

 Human perception of rhythm typically requires slower processing, addressed by the Tactus Layer.
 This layer processes the Tatum Layer output in conjunction with the original complex pattern.
-The input to the Tactus Layer at time step $t$, $x_{t}^{tactus}$, is given by $\hat{y}^{tatum}_{t} + x_{t}^{tatum}$.
-As illustrated in Fig.~\ref{fig:overview}, the reservoir structure incorporates fast and slow ends to capture fast and slow frequency envelopes, respectively.
-By inputting these signals into the fast end of the Tactus Layer and connecting the readout layer only to the slow end, the Tactus Layer captures the hierarchical structure of rhythm, which is essential for predicting slower rhythmic patterns with high accuracy.
+The input to the Tactus Layer at time step $t$, $x_{t}^{tactus}$, is given by $\hat{y}^{tatum}_{t} + x_{t}^{tatum}$, as depicted in the information flow diagram of Fig.~\ref{fig:3}.
+As illustrated in Fig.~\ref{fig:2}, the reservoir structure incorporates fast and slow ends to capture fast and slow frequency envelopes, respectively.
+By inputting these signals into the fast end of the Tactus Layer and connecting the readout layer only to the slow end, the Tactus Layer provides a reservoir basis from which the output weights can be adapted to the algorithmically derived tactus-like grouping target.
+Its output weights $W_{out}^{tactus}$ are trained using MSE loss against this imposed grouping target, allowing the layer to express slower rhythmic groupings with reliable phase-locking.

 A single-layer reservoir is insufficient to capture complex rhythmic structures due to its limited memory capacity.
-Therefore, we introduce the Higher Cognition Layer, which serves as a long-term memory, learning and storing rhythmic patterns.
-This layer is implemented as a state-space model and is activated by peaks in the Tatum Layer output.
-When a peak is detected, a trigger signal activates the Higher Cognition network, enabling it to predict whether the next beat will be present or absent.
-Peaks are identified when $\hat{y}^{tatum}_{t-1} \geq \hat{y}^{tatum}_{t-2}$ and $\hat{y}^{tatum}_{t-1} \leq \hat{y}^{tatum}_{t}$, with $\hat{y}^{tatum}_{t-1}$ marked as the event occurrence time.
-Upon receiving the trigger at position $l$, the hidden state $h_{l}^{hc}$ is updated, and the output weight $W_{out}^{hc}$ infers the probability of a missing or present beat after one inter-beat interval (IBI).
-During training, $W_{out}^{hc}$ is updated by minimizing the Binary Cross Entropy loss, with the learning of $W_{out}^{hc}$ beginning before the other layers engage in prediction.
-This process mirrors human participants learning a novel rhythm, requiring time to listen and comprehend the structure, thereby enhancing the anticipation of rhythmic variations, including the prediction of missing beats.
+Therefore, we introduce the Higher Cognition Layer, which serves as a working memory, learning and storing rhythmic patterns.
+This layer is implemented as a state-space model and is activated by peaks in the Tatum Layer output, as shown in the trigger mechanism of Fig.~\ref{fig:3}.
+When a peak is detected, a trigger signal activates the Higher Cognition network, enabling it to predict whether the next tatum-aligned event onset will be present or absent.
+Peaks are identified when $\hat{y}^{tatum}_{t-1} \geq \hat{y}^{tatum}_{t-2}$ and $\hat{y}^{tatum}_{t-1} \geq \hat{y}^{tatum}_{t}$, with $\hat{y}^{tatum}_{t-1}$ marked as the event occurrence time.
+Upon receiving the trigger at position $l$, the hidden state $h_{l}^{hc}$ is updated, and the output weight $W_{out}^{hc}$ infers the probability of a missing or present event after one tactus- or pattern-relevant interval.
+During training, $W_{out}^{hc}$ is updated by minimizing the Binary Cross Entropy loss (dashed line in Fig.~\ref{fig:3}), with the learning of $W_{out}^{hc}$ beginning before the other layers engage in prediction.
+This process mirrors human participants learning a novel rhythm, requiring time to listen and comprehend the structure, thereby enhancing the anticipation of rhythmic variations, including the prediction of missing events.